No longer the preserve of the whiz kid or hacker, VPNs are becoming more and more commonplace around the world.

 A major reason many might consider getting a VPN is to access geo-blocked streaming services.
 If that’s you, this is a crucial comparison in making your choice.

 ExpressVPN explicitly states which websites it can unblock for you – a bold move as these services are constantly battling to restrict VPN access.
-However, ExpressVPN backs these claims up, unblocking every one of our tested Netflix servers, YouTube and the notoriously difficult BBC iPlayer.
+However, ExpressVPN backs these claims up, unblocking every one of our tested Netflix servers, YouTube and the notoriously difficult BBC iPlayer (most of the time).

-NordVPN doesn’t explicitly claim to unblock any specific sites, although it does imply that it’ll give you access to ‘entertainment content’.
+NordVPN doesn’t explicitly claim to unblock any specific sites on its main homepages, although it does imply that it’ll give you access to ‘entertainment content’.
 That being said, it successfully unblocked every Netflix location we tried, and YouTube too.

 However, iPlayer proved to be a stumbling block for Nord, and we had to resort to using the browser extension in tandem with the desktop client to unblock the BBC’s streaming service.